tsoa-community/docs/examples.md

 \* Which is limited as well, i.e. patterns will be ignored, and just sending the string "string" every time is somewhat suboptimal if that string actually carries meaning.

 ::: tip
-tsoa does not (yet) check your examples.
+tsoa does not (yet) check your JSDoc examples.
 Incorrect examples will not break your compilation, because OpenAPI [explicitly allows anything](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#fixed-fields-20).
 You may also just want to demonstrate tsoa's validation :smirk: